Mary Ellen Clark

 Mary Ellen Clark (born December 25, 1962) is an American diver who won a bronze medal in 10-meter platform in both the 1992 and 1996 Summer Olympics.
-After retiring as a diving competitor, in 2004 she worked as a diving coach at Amherst and Mount Holyoke Colleges, and later at Wellesley College from 2012-2014.
+After retiring as a diving competitor, in 2004 she worked as a diving coach at Amherst and Mount Holyoke Colleges, and later at Wellesley College from 2012 to 2014.
+She has been the diving coach at Bryant University since 2024.

 Early life

 Clark was born on December 25, 1962, in Abington, Pennsylvania to a family of seven.
 Likely influencing her future athletic focus, her father Gene was an accomplished diver and team captain at Penn State University.
 Beginning to dive at the age of seven, she attended the national championships at age 10 and won a national championship at 15.
 She attended Radnor High School, where she was a State Champion as a Senior, graduating in 1981.

 She received her B.S. in Health and Physical Education in 1985 from Pennsylvania State University where she competed for the Lady Lion's Head Coach Bob Goldberg, and Assistant Coach Nancy Jannarone.
 As a Freshman in mid-March, 1982, she won titles in both the 1 and 3-meter springboard at the Eastern Association Championship, as part of Intercollegiate Athletics for Women, qualifying for the National Championships in Austin, Texas.
 At Pennsylvania State, Clark was swim team captain her senior year.
 After graduating Pen State, and focusing more on the platform event, she was a National Champion in Platform diving in 1987, and 1992.

 Clark attended the 1988 Olympic trials but finished seventh in her specialty, the 10-meter platform, putting her well out of the running to qualify.
 In an equally disappointing turn of events, she left the trials suffering from a left shoulder injury which required surgery, but she eventually recovered.

 She received her M.S. in Health and Physical Education from Ohio State University in 1991, where she continued to train as an elite diver with OSU Diving Coach Vince Panzano.
-After completing her Masters degree and training with Vince Panzano at Ohio State, she moved to Florida to train with Ron O'Brien's Mission Bay Diving Team around 1991.
+After completing her master's degree and training with Vince Panzano at Ohio State, she moved to Florida to train with Ron O'Brien's Mission Bay Diving Team around 1991.